José Chlimper: Business career

 From 1981 to 1986, Chlimper was director of the National Association of Pharmaceutical Laboratories, and from 1985 to 1997 was chairman of the board of Roemmers Laboratories.
 From 1986 to 1990, he was president of the Association of Pharmaceutical Industries of National Origin, and from 1989 to 1990, was a member of the directing council of the Institute of Industrial Technological Research and Technical Standards.
 From 1991 to 1998, he was director of the National Society of Industries, in 1992 was president of the Annual Conference of Executives, and in 1992 was vice president of the Latin American Association of Pharmaceutical Industries.

 From 1993 to 1994, Chlimper was Secretary of the Peruvian Institute of Business Administration.
-From 1993 to 1997, he was on the Advisory Committee of the Ministry of Labor and Promotion of Employment.
+From 1993 to 1997, he was on the Advisory Committee of the Ministry of Labour and Promotion of Employment.
 From 1997 to 2006, he was chairman of the board of the Drokasa Agricultural Society.
 In 1998, he was vice president and treasurer of the Peruvian Federation of Equestrian Sports.
 In 2000, he was chairman of the board of Agroindustrial Laboratories and president of the Fund of the Americas.

 Today, Chlimper holds leadership positions in numerous corporations and organizations in Peru.
 He is chairman of the board of Peru Airports since 2007, and chairman of the board of Graña y Montero Data since 2006.
 He is a member of the Chilean Peruvian Business Council since 2005, member of the Chinese Peruvian Business Committee since 2006, and member of the advisory board of the Faculty of Agricultural Business at the University of the Pacific in Lima.